Best Walk-In Tubs of 2025

 Does Medicare or Medicaid cover walk-in tubs?

-While both Medicare and Medicaid pay for some durable medical equipment (equipment intended for everyday use — e.g., oxygen tanks, wheelchairs and hospital beds), neither currently covers walk-in tubs, even if your doctor recommends one for you.
+No, Medicare and Medicaid do not typically cover walk-in tubs.
+While both programs pay for some durable medical equipment (equipment intended for everyday use — e.g., oxygen tanks, wheelchairs and hospital beds), walk-in tubs are not classified as such, even with a doctor's recommendation.

 If you have Medicare Advantage, it's possible your plan may pay part or all of certain related home modifications, thanks to expanded rules from the Center for Medicare and Medicaid Services that allow for "non-medical" supplemental benefits.
 However, these vary widely by plan and may require a physician referral or prior authorization.